4d/docs/website/translated_docs/es/Project/building.md

 In some cases, you may want to prevent client applications from being able to cancel the update download.
 For example, if you used a new version of the 4D Server source application, the new version of the client application must absolutely be installed on each client machine.

 To force the update, simply exclude the current version number of client applications (X-1 and earlier) in the version number range compatible with the server application.
 In this case, the update mechanism will not allow non-updated client applications to connect.
 For example, if the new version of the client-server application is 6, you can stipulate that any client application with a version number lower than 6 will not be allowed to connect.

 The [current version number](build-server-application) is set on the Client/Server page of the Build Application dialog box.
+For example, if the new version of the client-server application is 6, you can stipulate that any client application with a version number lower than 6 will not be allowed to connect.

+The [current version number](build-server-application) is set on the Client/Server page of the Build Application dialog box.